usrdoc/docs/unix/C/on_variable_declaration.md

 Or more specifically:

-c is an array[0..9] of pointer to a function returning a pointer-to-char and the function takes pointer to array of integers.
+c is an array[0..9] of pointer to a function returning a pointer-to-char and the function takes `pointer to array of integers` as the parameter.